atulmy/meteor-baseui/README.md

 ## What is it?
 - Just simple set of CSS
+- It does not uses any UI framework
-- Not an UI framework
+- Not a CSS framework
-- Its for getting you started
+- Its for getting you started with a Mobile / Web application
-- Can be used along with your favorite CSS frameworks
+- Can be used along with your favorite CSS frameworks like Bootstrap, MaterializeCSS, etc.
+- The goal is to create something very light weight for MVPs and small applications and extend it for real applications.
+- It is responsive on Mobile and Web both.

+Note: However it is build using Meteor, but the CSS/JS can be used in any project and is independent of the framework or Meteor templating language (eg: Blaze) which was an essential goal since we can built using React or AngularJS with thier own template syntax.

 ## Widgets
 - Modals
 - Sliders (with touch)